Author: Dr Steven Lamb, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand. 2001. Updated by Hon A/Prof Amanda Oakley, September 2016.

-Heat, sweating and friction often exacerbates the disease, and most patients have worse symptoms during the summer months.
+Heat, sweating and friction often exacerbate the disease, and most patients have worse symptoms during the summer months.

 Rarely, benign familial pemphigus can be unilateral or have a linear arrangement, or it may involve mucous membranes.
 White bands on the fingernails and pits in the palms can also occur.

-Usually benign familial pemphigus is diagnosed by its appearance and the family history, but it is often is mistaken for other skin problems.
+Usually, benign familial pemphigus is diagnosed by its appearance and family history, but it is often is mistaken for other skin problems.
 Impetigo, thrush, tinea (jock itch) and other blistering conditions look similar.

 Diagnosis may require a skin biopsy.
 The histology is characteristic, with layers of detached skin cells (‘acantholysis’) lining up like 'a row of tombstones'.
 Unlike pemphigus vulgaris, the immunofluorescence test for antibodies is negative.